unicef/publicgoods-toolkit/community.md

-  that's a complete 'off-the-shelf' solution, combining a web app (Mifos X Web App, formerly the Mifos Community App), a mobile app for field officers (Mifos Android), a mobile app for clients (Mifos Mobile), open source Pentaho-based reports and a data import tool.
-Each of the Mifos extensions are also [open source DPGs](https://digitalpublicgoods.net/registry/).
+  that's a complete 'off-the-shelf' solution, combining a web app (Mifos X Web App, formerly the Mifos Community App), a mobile app for field officers (Mifos Android), a mobile app for clients (Mifos Mobile), open-source Pentaho-based reports and a data import tool.
+Each of the Mifos extensions are also [open-source DPGs](https://digitalpublicgoods.net/registry/).
 In this way, Mifos X is more of a controlled ecosystem, with extensions and customization around a core platform.